MichaelHaussmann/spil/docs/faq.md

 **Note:**
 If Spil is used as a pure data abstraction layer, it is only a transient, non-permanent, data source.
-In that case, the name locking is not a limitation anymore.
+In that case, name locking is not a limitation.

 ## Usage seems simple, but configuration is a nightmare.